hemanthkandasamy/M1_Movieticket_Booking/1_Requirements/README.md

 Movieticket Booking enables the user to book the Tickets Anywhere it contains the following details

+## Introduction
+Online Movie Ticket Booking System is a website to provide the customers facility to book tickets for a movie online and to gather information about the movies and theaters.
+Customer needs to register at the site to book tickets to the movie .Customer will get a ticket with Basic details of Movie, Timing, Screen Number, etc.

 ## Requirements
 - Movie Name
 - Movie Language